Digital-Tech-KKHS/game-design-grace-s-team/documents/Kanban.md

 - [ ] making art for game
 - [ ] making art for oblique
 - [ ] Deciding how I want my game to be designed
+- [ ] make enemies functions and damage

 ## Testing \ Trialing